Vanilla-OS/handbook/_posts/2022-11-11-contributing.md

 new article to the [`_posts` directory](https://github.com/Vanilla-OS/handbook/tree/main/_posts).
 - The filename must be in the format `YYYY-MM-DD-title.md`.
-- Add your GitHub username along with the co-authors' in the author field to have working links when the post is published.
+- Add your GitHub username along with the co-authors in the author field to have working links when the post is published.
 - Set the layout as
 `article`.
 - Headings must follow a proper hierarchy.
+- Images must be in **WebP format** and be placed in `uploads` under `assets` directory with a descriptive name for future references.
 - See [**markdownlint**](https://github.com/DavidAnson/markdownlint) for markdown best practices.
 - The guide must use the following structure at the beginning: